Nuffle-Labs/docs/unified_security.md

 *Authors: Don Dall, Firat Sertgoz*
 ## Abstract
 We are seeing a Cambrian explosion of restaked security systems pioneered by EigenLayer.
-These systems improve the cryptoeconomic security of protocols and applications by **facilitating the attestation from networks verifying the blockchain itself.** Each restaking provider has different semantics specific to their network.
+These systems improve the cryptoeconomic security of protocols and applications by leveraging restaked assets.
+Each restaking provider has different semantics specific to their network.
 These semantics are hard to understand for the higher-level purchaser or delegate, and sometimes they are irrelevant, where services only care about borrowing security to do some productive work.

 ![GQ7_9xbXcAEm34A](https://hackmd.io/_uploads/rklNfFY8A.jpg)
 *[Reference](https://x.com/gauntlet_xyz/status/1805662991708213452/photo/1)*